-There are a variety of reasons for choosing MIS which may include: personal hardships, pregnancy/parenting, special needs for work scheduling, and as a positive alternative to the larger high school setting for high-risk students.
-The goal of each McFarland Independent School student is to earn enough credits to transfer, back on track for graduation, to a continuation or traditional high school or to acquire a high school diploma.
+There are a variety of reasons for a student to voluntarily choose MIS which may include: personal hardships, pregnancy/parenting, special needs for work scheduling, and as a positive alternative to the larger high school setting for high-risk students.
+The goal of each MIS student is to earn enough credits to transfer, back on track for graduation, to a continuation or traditional high school or to acquire a high school diploma.
 The student population is generally considered "transitional", usually short term and limited to one or two semesters.
-This enables the student to either make-up missing credits in order to graduate with his/her original class, overcome personal crisis, finish up a work season, or to obtain one-on-one assistance.
+This enables the student to either make-up missing credits in order to graduate with his/her original class, overcome personal crisis, finish up a work season, or to obtain oneon-one assistance.
 However it should be noted that a considerable number of students have graduated from this school.
-MIS is a Dashboard Alternative School Status (DASS) school.
+MIS is a Dashboard Alternative School Status (DASS) school designed for at-risk/at-promise students.
+The curriculum of MIS mirrors that of the comprehensive high school in that we follow the same course outlines in order to meet state standards across the curriculum.
+We routinely confer with McFarland High School and San Joaquin counselors and staff to be sure we are providing for the needs of our students to enable them to return to daily courses or to meet graduation course requirements.
+We consider the attainment of proficiency level in the basic skills enhanced by technological fluency to be beneficial to successful employment as well as further education and training.
+MIS staff members are well-versed in technology and are striving to integrate its use throughout the curriculum in all our courses.
+District continuing support of technology and several grants have provided computers throughout the campus to assist our students in the mastery of skills, research, and the streamlining of their work processes.
+Each student is also provided with a personal Chrome Book to use for web-based computer instruction available to them outside of regularly scheduled school hours.